Yagyansh/kvstore/README.md

    c. `/get_all` - This displays all the available KV pairs in the store.
 2. CLI Interface - This is a CLI shell that consumes the WEB API and performs actions over the KV store.
    a. `get <key>` - Output the values of the provided key from the KV store.
-   b. `set <key> <value>` - Add the KV pair to the KV store.
+   b. `put <key> <value>` - Add the KV pair to the KV store.
    c. `watch` - Subscribe to the changes happening to the KV store.
    d. `getall` - This displays all the available KV pairs in the store.

-This project contains 2 major python files and 1 pickle data file to introduce data persistance.
+This project contains 2 python files and 1 pickle data file to handle data persistance.
 1. kvstore.py - This implements the Web API functionality of the project.
 2. kv-cli.py - This implements the CLI client created to consume the KV Store Web Server.
 3. store.pickle - This stores the KV pairs that are added to the KV Store.
 It is loaded once at the start of the API.